 In 2012, Schulz hosted the acclaimed European Movie Awards for MTV and has made appearances on MTV2’s “Hip Hop Squares”, MTV’s “Epic Fail,” MTV2′s “Wild N’ Out,” and the weekly webseries “Whats Good.”
 His credits also include: VH1′s “Big Morning Buzz”, MTV2′s “The Week In Jams” and “Charlamagne and Friends”.
 As an actor, Schulz recently filmed the FX pilot, BRONX WARRANTS, and the indie film, VICTOR, opposite Jeremy Sisto and Tony Hale.

-With his unique brand of humor, Andrew has established himself as a fixture in New York’s comedy circuit.
-He regularly performs at The Comedy Cellar, Eastville Comedy Club, Stand Up NY, The Laugh Lounge , New York Comedy Club, Broadway Comedy Club, and Caroline’s.
+With his unique brand of humor, Schulz has established himself as a fixture in the New York comedy circuit.
+He regularly performs at The Comedy Cellar, Stand Up NY, The Comic Strip Live, Eastville Comedy Club, and Caroline’s on Broadway.

 Schulz currently resides in NY.